andormade/img2teletext/README.md

 ## Requirements

-- node v8 or older
+- node v8 or older (It probably works with older versions as well, but I haven't tested it on anything older than v8.9.0.)
 - npm v5 or older

 ## Installation